Inflow and Infiltration

 Once a source of inflow and infiltration has been found, York Region or local towns and cities inspect and repair issues in manholes and sewer lines, reducing inflow and infiltration in the community’s sewage system.

 York Region also proactively applies inflow and infiltration reduction practices into the design and construction of new sewer systems and rehabilitation projects, ensuring new infrastructure is monitored right from the beginning.
-View full details on Sanitary Sewer System Inspection, Testing and Acceptance Guidelines.
+View full details on Inflow and Infiltration Reduction Standard for Sewers Servicing New Development.

 What local cities and towns are doing about inflow and infiltration